ROHITHTHUKKARAM/Module-5B/README.md

 ## Result
 Thus the program to create and display a DataFrame using the Pandas library in Python from a given dictionary, and apply specific index labels to the rows is executed successfully.

-# 5.  🧪 Pandas Program: Join Two DataFrames Along Rows
+# 5.Pandas Program: Join Two DataFrames Along Rows

 ## 🎯 AIM